FFY-HIT/GraphDNS/README.md

 ## Overview

-**LogicDNS** is a research-oriented framework for large-scale DNS configuration verification.
+**GraphDNS** is a research-oriented framework for large-scale DNS configuration verification.
-Rather than modeling DNS verification as a problem of constructing queries and simulating resolution paths, LogicDNS reformulates it as:
+Rather than modeling DNS verification as a problem of constructing queries and simulating resolution paths, GraphDNS reformulates it as:

 > **the direct computation of the global resolution semantics induced by static configurations**

-Under this perspective, LogicDNS uniformly characterizes and detects three classes of DNS configuration errors:
+Under this perspective, GraphDNS uniformly characterizes and detects three classes of DNS configuration errors:

 - **Path Vulnerabilities**
 - **Orphan Records**